 The following uses for zinc are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 The alloy brass contains copper and anywhere from 20-45% of zinc, depending upon the type of brass.
 Brass is esy to work and is a good electrical conductor.
 Substitutes for brass are sometimes preferred because of the price of copper and these alloys also contain zinc.
 Zinc alloys with many other metals.
 Nickel silver, typewriter metal, commercial bronze, spring brass, soft solder, and aluminum solder all contain zinc.